Hello and welcome to the podcast of Lotus Eaters episode 1236.

 To the cheers of the crowd.

-Yeah, to the cheers of the crowd who were very in favor of everything he was saying.
+Yeah, to the cheers of the crowd, who were very in favor of everything he was saying.

-And they deliberated for just over half an hour before finding him not guilty.
+Well, he did get a jury trial, and they deliberated for just over half an hour before finding him not guilty.

 I don't necessarily know.